zabbix/zabbix-docker/Dockerfiles/snmptraps/README.md

 ### `ZBX_SNMP_TRAP_DATE_FORMAT`

 This variable is represent date and time format in the output `snmptraps.log` file.
-By default, value is `+%Y%m%d.%H%M%S`.
+By default, value is `+%Y-%m-%dT%T%z`.
 Please, refer to `date` command man for more details about date and time format.

 ### `ZBX_SNMP_TRAP_FORMAT`